Gaius-Augustus/BRAKER/README.md

 The C++ tool `bam2hints` is an essential component of BRAKER.
 Sources are located in `Augustus/auxprogs/bam2hints`.
 Make sure that you compile `bam2hints` on your system (it should be automatically compiled when AUGUSTUS is compiled, but in case of problems with `bam2hints`, please read troubleshooting instructions in `Augustus/auxprogs/bam2hints/README`).

-If you would like to train UTR parameters and integrate RNA-Seq coverage information into gene prediction with BRAKER (which is possible only if an RNA-Seq bam-file is provided as extrinsic evidence), `utrrnaseq` and `bam2wig` in the `auxprogs` directory are also required.
-If compilation with the default `Makefile` fails, please read troubleshooting instructions in `Augustus/auxprogs/bam2wig/README.txt` and `Augustus/auxprogs/utrrnaseq/README`, respectively.
+If you would like to train UTR parameters and integrate RNA-Seq coverage information into gene prediction with BRAKER (which is possible only if an RNA-Seq bam-file is provided as extrinsic evidence) and `utrrnaseq` in the `auxprogs` directory are also required.
+If compilation with the default `Makefile` fails, please read troubleshooting instructions in `Augustus/auxprogs/utrrnaseq/README`.

 Since BRAKER is a pipeline that trains AUGUSTUS, i.e. writes species specific parameter files, BRAKER needs writing access to the configuration directory of AUGUSTUS that contains such files (`Augustus/config/`).
 If you install AUGUSTUS globally on your system, the `config` folder will typically not be writable by all users.
 Either make the directory where `config` resides recursively writable to users of AUGUSTUS, or copy the `config/` folder (recursively) to a location where users have writing permission.